 The workshop provides theoretical foundations and tests methodological approaches for the successful realization of cross-border projects.
 The goal is a systematic examination, reflection and sensitization based on tasks and challenges that arise in the design of inter- and transdisciplinary processes across the fields of science, technology, art and society.

 Locating transdisciplinary research in science and the science system Art & Science Collaborations and New Research Formats (Citizen Science, Reallabs, etc.)Problem Constitution and Project Initiation Participation and Knowledge Integration Project phases and their challenges, project management and methods Results and impacts Transferability and knowledge transfer Methods Theoretical inputs, individual and group exercises to test transdisciplinary methods using projects as examples.
 Own project ideas are welcome.

 The course is a cooperation between ZEWK, Hybrid Plattform and ZTG.
 It is embedded in the transdisciplinary strategy of the TU presidium.
 The course is aimed at research assistants, PhD students, post-docs, newly appointed professors as well as project and network coordinators of the TU Berlin and opens (free) places for members of the UdK Berlin.
 A one-day follow-up for the deepening of selected contents.

-The workshop will be conducted by Nina Horstmann (Hybrid Plattform of the TU Berlin and the UdK Berlin), Emilia Nagy (Center for Technology and Society, TU Berlin).
+The workshop is conducted by Nina Horstmann (Hybrid Plattform of the TU Berlin and the UdK Berlin), Emilia Nagy (Center for Technology and Society, TU Berlin).
 They each have extensive experience with inter- and transdisciplinary research collaborations.

 Format: Online course.
 Participants will receive their access data by email before the course.

-Registration: If you are interested please fill out the form on the website of the Technische Universität Berlin.
+Registration: If you are interested please fill out the form at the of the website of the Technische Universität Berlin.

 The workshop will take place in German.